zooxo/desk42/README.md

               ln(!) ...
 Gamma function
               INT   ...
 Integer value of TOS
   F6 HEX      Toggle HEX and DEC mode (=BASE, Shift-4)

 ____________________

+ E6B
+____________________

+The E6B flight computer is a legendary circular slide rule used in aviation.
+DESK42 has all capabilities (and more) of E6B for flight planning.
+The expert know-how for this application was contributed by Jim B. Williams, an approved flight engineer.
+He has logged several thousand hours of flight time over the past 64 years, is a certified FAA Ground School Instructor and has developed multiple aviation/navigation spreadsheets for VFR pilots.

+All tools of E6B are ordered in 17 pages (browse with F5, F6 or F4):
+  1...4 Dead Reckoning
+  5     Distance/Time/Speed or Fuel/Time/FuelBurnRate calculations
+  6     Unit conversion for Distance or Speed
+  7     Unit conversion for Fuel
+  8     Unit conversion for Temperature
+  9     Estimated Time of Arrival (ETA) calculation for the flight leg 10    ZULU time (UTC) conversion of the local time 11    Traffic Pattern Heading display
+  12    Head/Cross Wind (X-Wind) calculations
+  13    Distance to Horizon estimation
+  14    Pressure Altitude calculation
+  15    Density Altitude calculation
+  16    True Altitude calculation
+  17    True Air Speed (TAS) calculation

+Every number input cell can be edited with an RPN calculator (using the routines and behavior of STAX).
+That means you can calculate your desired number in the input cell before committing (UP or DOWN key) it to the E6B calculation.
+In addition every number on a page can be copied (F2) to the stack an can be used (pasted) in any other input cell.
+To exit/quit E6B to DESK press QUIT (F1).

+____________________